 We are subject to financial market risks, including changes in interest rates.
-At March 31, 2015, 70% of our debt investments bore interest based on floating rates, such as LIBOR, the Federal Funds Rate or the Prime Rate.
-The interest rates on such investments generally reset by reference to the current market index after one
+At March 31, 2016, 71% of our debt investments bore interest based on floating rates, such as LIBOR, the Federal Funds Rate or the Prime Rate.
+The interest rates on such investments generally reset by reference to the current market index after one to six months.
+At March 31, 2016, of those floating rate debt investments, 98% contained an interest rate floor.
+Floating rate investments subject to a floor generally reset by reference to the current market index after one to six months only if the index exceeds the floor.

 While hedging activities may help to insulate us against adverse changes in interest rates, they also may limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
-During the three months ended March 31, 2015 and 2014, we did not engage in any interest rate hedging activity.
+There can be no assurance that we will be able to effectively hedge our interest rate risk.
+During the three months ended March 31, 2016 and 2015, we did not engage in any interest rate hedging activity.